E-Learning-FHDO/transcoding-webservice/README.md

 Run database migrations
 ```
-$ touch database/database.sqlite
 $ php artisan migrate
 $ php artisan db:seed
 ```
 #### Configure webservice as NGINX site
 Use following site configuration for the webservice, adjust server name and root path.
-NGINX should be started with www-data user
+NGINX should be started with www-data user.
 ```
 server {
     listen 80;